-Please note that in relation to EEA states, additional selling restrictions may apply in respect of any specific EEA state, including those set out below in relation to Belgium, Denmark, Finland, France, Italy, Luxembourg, Norway, Portugal, Spain and Sweden.
+Please note that in relation to EEA states, additional selling restrictions may apply in respect of any specific EEA state, including those set out below in relation to Belgium, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Luxembourg, Norway, Poland, Portugal, Romania, Spain and Sweden.
 Please also note that additional selling restrictions apply in respect of the United Kingdom, as set out below.